polotno-project/polotno-site/docs/units.md

 By default Polotno is using CSS `pixels` as units with `1pt = 1px` and 72dpi.
 Everything you see in the `store` is in `pixels`.
 Like `width`, `height` or `fontSize`.
 Polotno will use this values in UI.

-You can change units displayed in the `store` using `setUnits` method.
+You can change units displayed in UI using `setUnits` method.

 ```js
 store.setUnit({